Understanding Termination Pay in Ontario

 The ESA is responsible for setting the minimum notice period, which is generally one week per year of service, up to a maximum of eight weeks.
 For example, if an employee earns $1,000 per week and has been with that company for four years, they would be entitled to four weeks of termination pay, resulting in a total of $4,000.

-Employers are mandated by law to preserve the employee’s normal employment conditions, including any benefits and incentives they would have received, during the notice period.
+Employers are required by law to preserve the employee’s normal employment conditions, including any benefits and incentives they would have received, during the notice period.
 This ensures that employees receive fair compensation and renumeration as they transition to other job prospects.
-By following these tips, employers can better ensure that they are in compliance with the ESA and can mitigate the risk of any potential legal challenges.
+By following these guidelines, employers can better ensure that they are complying the ESA and thereby mitigate the risk of potential legal challenges.

 What to do if you Did not Received Termination Pay you are Entitled to?